wellsst/wellsst.github.io/_posts/2019-04-27-oils-aint-oils.md

 They also aid in the absorption of the fat soluble vitamins A, D, E and K (careful of too much of a good thing though).

-There is also evidence to suggest that a diet with the right balance of good oils or fats can actually aid in weightloss since you will not be feeling hungry as much.
+There is also evidence to suggest that a diet with the right balance of good oils or fats can actually aid in weight-loss since you will not be feeling hungry as much.

 ## Taxonomy of oils